Boehringer-Ingelheim/MVPapp/README.md

     - Note that the **entire model code is a string** that is assigned to the `model_code` object, and initialized as `model_object`.
-      Therefore, if the model code contains quotation marks, the user will have to remove those manually (or escape them using the forward slash, `\`) to avoid compilation errors.
+      Therefore, if the model code contains quotation marks, the user will have to remove those manually (or escape them using the back slash, `\`) to avoid compilation errors.
 2. Click on the `Generate Model 1` button.
 If the model compiles, the “Parameter Values” box will be populated, and a plot will show up on the right hand side.